cycasm/food_ordering_system/README.md

 I forgot exactly how I made the project (I made this around 6 months ago, today is June 21, 2024) but I remember trying to download a jdbc driver for this.
 You can also check the following tutorials I found in my YouTube history.

-https://youtu.be/0fsdIYiU0fo?si=dN3IvFlbcQ36PUEh - this is my starting point to make the food ordering system.
+https://youtu.be/0fsdIYiU0fo?si=dN3IvFlbcQ36PUEh - this tutorial by **Stephen Yecyec** is my starting point to make the food ordering system.
 It originally has GUI but I converted it to console and made a lot of changes.

 If you follow this video and the other parts (I believe there are part 2 and 3), you will know how they used xampp to create the database and the tables.

-https://youtu.be/i0c1b_LK5WQ?si=sJ4qq7PFRKO48VVM - How to connect JDBC - Java App with MYSQL
+https://youtu.be/i0c1b_LK5WQ?si=sJ4qq7PFRKO48VVM - How to connect JDBC - Java App with MYSQL tutorial by **Tuitions Tonight**

 ### Tables and Columns in the database
 The following table and column names is what I remember creating in the database.
-Format:
+- Format:
-**table_name** : description of the table
+  - **table_name** : description of the table
     - column_name1 (data_type , primary key, not null, unique, auto_increment)
     - column_name2, ...
     - ...
     - ...

 **tbluser** : table for all the users
 - user_id(int, primary key, not null, auto_increment)